Access Roles & RBAC

 akeyless create-role --name role1

-Set all the authentication methods associated with a role to access all Secrets & Encryption Keys under /path/to/folder/ with read, create, and update permissions:
+To set all authentication methods associated with a specific role access to all Items under /path/to/folder/ with read, create, and update permissions, use:

 akeyless set-role-rule --role-name role1 --path "/path/to/folder/*" --capability read --capability create --capability update

-To set the role with access for additional items type like Targets, Authentication Method, or Access Roles, you can simply set the rule-type
+To set the role with access for additional items type like Targets, Auth Methods, Access Roles, or Secure Remote Access, you can simply set the rule-type

 inside the command: